USTPjodie/flockmate-admin-insight/README.md

 Environment variables have been updated in the `.env` file to reflect this change.

+## Database Setup and Management

+This project includes several utility scripts for database management in the `scripts/` directory:

+### Available Scripts

+- `npm run verify-db` - Verifies database connectivity and table accessibility
+- `npm run verify-schema-db` - Checks that all required tables exist in the database
+- `npm run populate-db` - Populates the database with sample data (requires Service Role Key)
+- `npm run create-admin` - Creates an admin user for the application (requires Service Role Key)
+- `npm run get-service-key` - Displays instructions for obtaining the Supabase Service Role Key

+See `scripts/README.md` for detailed information about each script.

 ## Theme Configuration

 The design system is centralized in `src/config/theme.ts` for easy customization of colors, spacing, typography, and more.